 Sometimes harder to maneuver than anticipated when full

-This foldable, portable wagon is easily stashed in any corner until you’re ready for your next walk outside.
-Highly durable, the BABY JOY Foldable Stroller Wagon can carry up to two passengers, has anti-slip wheels and excellent shock absorption for successful use on various terrain.
-It also provides an open canopy with side shading to keep the sun out for napping and offers five-point safety belts for added security.
+This foldable, portable wagon can easily be stashed in the garage with other outside toys or in any corner until you’re ready for your next walk outside.
+Highly durable, the Joey Foldable Stroller Wagon can carry up to two passengers with enough space for your kids' toys with an included tray table, undercarriage storage, and a cup holder.
+It also provides an open UPF 50+ canopy with side shading to keep the sun out for napping and offers five-point safety belts for added security.